Brownian Paths Homogeneously Distributed in Space: Percolation Phase Transition and Uniqueness of the Unbounded Cluster: Theorems -- : uniqueness of the unbounded cluster

-is the probability that a Brownian bridge, going from $\underline{a}$ to $\overline{a}$ within the time interval $[0,\delta]$, stays in $\cA_{R,\epsilon}$.
+is the probability that a Brownian bridge going from $\underline{a}$ to $\overline{a}$ within the time interval $[0,\delta]$ stays in $\cA_{R,\epsilon}$.

-To bound (\ref{eq:PcapMarkov}) from below we use the following three lemmas, whose proofs are postponed to the appendix. \begin{lemma}{\bf [Positive probability for a Brownian bridge to stay inside the annulus]} There exists $c>0$ such that for all ${\bf a}\in\cA_{R,\bep}^2$, $\Phi_\delta({\bf a})\geq c$. \end{lemma}
+To bound (\ref{eq:PcapMarkov}) from below we use the following three lemmas, whose proofs may be found in the appendix of \cite{EMP13}. \begin{lemma}{\bf (Positive probability for a Brownian bridge to stay inside the annulus)} There exists $c>0$ such that for all ${\bf a}\in\cAJ^2$, $\Phi_\delta({\bf a})\geq c$. \end{lemma}

-\begin{lemma}{\bf [Substitution of the Brownian bridge by a Brownian motion]} Let $\tau > 0$ and $\delta\in (0,\tau)$.
-There exists $c>0$ such that for all ${\bf a}\in\cA_{R,\bep}^2$, ${\bf a} = (\underline{a},\overline{a})$,
+\begin{lemma}{\bf (Substitution of the Brownian bridge by a Brownian motion)]} Let $\tau > 0$ and $\delta\in (0,\tau)$.
+There exists $c>0$ such that for all ${\bf a} = (\underline{a},\overline{a}) \in\cAJ^2$,

 \end{lemma}